runngezhang/ustb/examples/UiO_course_IN4015_Ultrasound_Imaging/module_3_US_processing_chain/README.md

 But remember that you are implementing a beambased beamformer, while the compendium describes the pixel based beamformer in the USTB.

+## Delivery:
+Please provide a written report that

+- report the results you are asked to find
+- answers the question raised
+- provides the main code lines needed to solve the questions directly in the report
+- all plots needed for supporting your arguments when answering the exercise parts

+The report should be uploaded to [devilry.ifi.uio.no](devilry.ifi.uio.no).
+**Deadline for uploading: Tuesday 21.
+September at 12:00. **

 ## Datasets
 You have two available datasets you can use for this exercise